About Nagoya University

 Alumni of the program in the past have proceeded to undertake their graduate studies at Carnegie Mellon University, University of Michigan, UC Berkeley, etc. or start their first jobs at well-known automobile corporations, such as Mercedes-Benz Japan or UD Trucks.

 - Electrical, Electronic Information Engineering

-Students will first gain their foundational knowledge by taking classes in fundamental engineering topics, core electrical, electronic/information engineering topics and automotive engineering.
-Then, students will be able proceed to study advanced automotive engineering concepts.
+Students will first gain their foundational knowledge by taking classes in fundamental engineering topics, core electrical, electronic/information engineering topics, and automotive engineering.
+Then, students will be able to proceed to study advanced automotive engineering concepts.
 As the name of the program suggests, different from the Mechanical Engineering path, students in the Electrical Engineering program have a chance to learn more about the car’s electrical systems, such as motor control, sensors, and telematics.

-Students will first take classes in foundational physics, liberal arts and Japanese.
-Then, they can choose to take more specialized classes in quantum mechanics, statistical physics, analytical mechanics, etc. and participate in advanced seminars and research in physics.
+Students will first take classes in foundational physics, liberal arts, and Japanese.
+Then, they can choose to take more specialized classes in quantum mechanics, statistical physics, analytical mechanics, etc., and participate in advanced seminars and research in physics.

 Halfway through their third year, students will then join a research laboratory out of 27 laboratories in order to focus on a specialization, including but not limited to superconductivity, spintronics, solid state physics, nonequilibrium physics.